-Back in Barcelona and after a hand injury, Pablo had to put the guitar on the side and decided to thoroughly study the greats of the stride piano.
+Once back in Barcelona and after a hand injury, Pablo had to put the guitar on the side and decided to thoroughly study the greats of the stride piano.

-His fascination for the swing era and his intrinsic knowledge of the history of Jazz manifest in his way of playing.
+His fascination for the swing era and his intrinsic interest of the history of Jazz manifests in his way of playing.
 He believes one can still play modern improvised music while preserving the spirit of Jazz.
 Inspired by the great Art Tatum and other musicians such as Lester Young, Charlie Christian, Fats Waller, and Teddy Wilson among many others, Pablo delicately tries to bring back the old greats of Jazz into the modern world.

 Ranging from 1930’s Jazz to the more sophisticated style of Lennie Tristano’s school; or from a solo piano bar gig to an outdoor jazz festival, Pablo endeavors to keep Jazz as authentic and creative as possible

 Pablo has recently toured Austria, Russia and Colombia.
 He has also played with the renowned American singer’s big band, Diane Schuur.

 You can find him playing in Barcelona at Schilling Cafe, Dux Cocktails, Cat Bar, Hotel Sofia, L’anima Del Vi, also Hotel Casa Fuster, All Those Market, Ocaña and Pipa Club, Harlem Jazz Club and Jamboree Jazz Club.

 Today, he now plays both lead guitar and piano in his own bands, The Mudkickers, Striding With Django, Jumpin’ Kerouacs and Pablo’s Swingin’ Joint.